fbpx

 Roundabouts are one of the most often misunderstood and seemingly confusing elements of the Spanish road network, and using a roundabout improperly can lead to a serious accident or a fine.

-National legislation regards roundabouts as nothing more than a curved, dual carriageway road with junctions.
+National legislation regards roundabouts as nothing more than a curved, dual-carriageway road with junctions.
 This means that traffic can turn left, or go all the way around a roundabout in the outer lane – without indicating.

 Driving in Spain on the Orihuela Costa